August 17, 2015

 His hands wrapped around my thick hotel robe as I peered out, desperately trying to spot the spray of an Orca whale from our small deck.
-“Is it time for another buffet yet?” he laughed, and kissed my shoulder.
+“Is it time for another buffet yet?” he laughed.

 We had boarded the Alaskan cruise vessel to celebrate our 20th anniversary 4 days earlier, fairly disconnected and frazzled.
 We even got in an argument trying to find the cruise parking lot.
 Both of us are in the middle of crazy in our day to day lives.
 His looks like patients with never ending needs and real problems that need serious time and attention.
 Mine looks like a book launch on the horizon and too many details of a busy, full throttle family of six.